 WASHINGTON, D.C. — In a Sept.
 9 ruling, the Federal Circuit U.S. Court of Appeals found that the Patent Trial and Appeal Board misinterpreted the appellate court’s 2017 mandate that vacated as moot an appeal of an adverse inter partes re-examination (Valspar Sourcing Inc. v.
 PPG Industries Inc., Nos.
 2018-1462, -1463, -2164, -2165, Fed.
 Cir.).

 CHICAGO — A federal judge in Illinois on Sept.
 6 rejected a request for a new trial in a decade-long dispute over patented features of an infant play gym but also denied a patent owner’s request for enhanced damages (Kolcraft Enterprises Inc. v.
 Chicco USA Inc., No. 09-3339, N.D.
 Ill., 2019 U.S. Dist.
 LEXIS 151958).

-WASHINGTON, D.C. — In an April 22 appellee brief filed with the Federal Circuit U.S. Court of Appeals, the director of the U.S. Patent and Trademark Office (PTO) maintains that an application to patent a method for providing recommendations over the Internet recites patent-ineligible subject matter (In re: Greenstein, No. 19-1382, Fed.
+WASHINGTON, D.C. — In a Sept.
+6 ruling, the Federal Circuit U.S. Court of Appeals affirmed findings by the U.S. Patent and Trademark Office that a patent application relating to automated systems for personal financial planning claims ineligible subject matter (In re: Mark A. Greenstein, No. 19-1521, Fed.
 Cir.).